 B.S. degree in Food Systems Management from Montana State University.
 Minor in Business Management.

 Family: My husband and kids are a gift I appreciate and enjoy every day.
-Cooking: I love it!
+Cooking and Baking: I love it!
 It's the way I relax.
-Gardening: My newest project is composting.
-I harvested my first batch just in time for spring planting.
+The Great British Baking Show has inspired me to branch out and expand my skill set.
+French Macarons, choux pastry, creme patissiere - having fun trying!
+Gardening: I’ve taken Master Gardener classes to figure out how to grow things in our high altitude, cool climate.
+A challenge for sure..
 Walking: It's my favorite form of exercise (rumor has it I can walk faster than some runners!)
 Reading: I'll read any cooking magazine I can get my hands on.
 I have a Kindle too, which is great for travel, but my first choice is a real book in my hands.

 A natural people person.
 Excellent team builder and team player.
 I love to teach and coach, and believe you must do both side-by-side to have a happy staff.
 Strong at prioritizing and juggling many balls, I get things done and stay balanced at the same time.